CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

-# Simulated login
+# Simulated Login

-## Login class
+## login.Login

-For users who only want to simply get the login-in session, it is recommended to use the Login class object provided by the DecryptLogin library.
+For users who only want to simply obtain the login-in session, it is recommended to use login.Login.
 Specifically, here is an example:

 ```python